-A payment of fees to a member, in respect of their capacity as a board member, is not subject to GST.
-However, if a person is carrying on a taxable activity and accepts the appointment to the board as part of that taxable activity, then any service supplied by that person (as a member) is deemed to be supplied in the course or furtherance of their taxable activity.
-Accordingly, in that circumstance the member can charge GST on the services provided to the board, committee, panel, review group or task force.
+A payment of fees to the board member, in respect of their personal capacity as a board member, is not subject to GST.
+However, if a person is carrying on a separate taxable activity8 and accepts the appointment to the Organisation as part of that taxable activity9 (accepts the office), then any service supplied by that person (as the board member) is deemed to be supplied in the course or furtherance of their taxable activity.
+In that circumstance the member must charge GST on the services provided to the Organisation.